-With autumn comes a deluge of leaves that not only look untidy but can be dangerous as they become wet and slippery.
-Any proud house owner would do well to invest in a leaf blower or garden vacuum for the easiest way to tidy up.
+- With autumn comes a deluge of leaves that not only look untidy but can be dangerous as they become wet and slippery.
+Any gardener would do well to invest in a leaf blower or garden vacuum for the easiest way to tidy up.
 We’ve reviewed and listed the best options here.

 We’ve reviewed a selection of cordless leaf blowers at Trusted Reviews, and the list here comprises the best.
 We’ve reviewed both leaf blowers and garden vacuums, and products that do both.
 Leaf blowers are better for large amounts of debris, letting you blow everything into one pile for easy disposal.
 Garden vacuums suck everything up and can be handy for getting rid of rubbish, but they take longer to operate on larger jobs as you have to move around to pick up everything.
 Combination tools do both jobs but can be fiddly to set up and operate.

 For convenience, we’ve listed our best buy leaf blowers in the list below, but you can read the full descriptions below.

 - Best overall leaf blower: Stihl BGA 85